SysKitTeam/docs-point/common-tasks/check-access-for-specific-user.md

 ---
-title: Check Access for specific user
-author: Ivica Boskovic
-description: >-
-  This article explains how to generate the User Access report and the options available once generated.
+description: This article explains how to generate the User Access report and the options available once generated.
-date: 25.11.2020.
 ---

 # Check Access for Specific Microsoft 365 User